PeteyChan/SimpleECS/README.md

 query.DestroyMatching();   // destroys all archtypes and their entities matching the query
 ```

-During query.Foreach, fucntions that cause structural changes to the ECS are cached
+During query.Foreach, functions that cause structural changes to the ECS are cached
 and applied after iteration is complete.
 This is to prevent iterator invalidation.
 Some functions that cause structural changes are:
   * entity.Set()